WebControlCNC/WebControl/README.md

 ### Docker

-You can build a Docker image with
+You can build a Docker image with (takes ~2-3 hours)

     docker build -t madgrizzle/webcontrol .